-Malware authors sometimes disguise their creations as software update notifications, so by going to well-known and good software repositories you can increase the odds of getting clean, vetted updates.
+Malware authors sometimes disguise their creations as software update notifications, so by going to well-known and good software repositories you can increase the odds in favor of getting clean, vetted updates.
 On Windows, you may wish to double-check that old – and potentially vulnerable – versions of the software are removed by looking in Add/Remove Software within the Control Panel.

 It is always a good idea to have both anti-malware software and a software firewall to help you identify threats or suspicious behavior.
-Malware authors frequently update their creations to try to avoid detection, so it is important to have both these layers of protection.
+Malware authors frequently update their creations to try to avoid detection, so it is important to have both layers of protection.
 If you run across a ransomware variant that is so new that it gets past anti-malware software, it might still be caught by a firewall when it attempts to connect with its Command and Control (C&C) server to receive instructions for encrypting your files.